Question: What about “cutting off” the thief’s hand in The Qur’an?

 “O you the believers! … O you the unbelievers!”

-Such a statement at the beginning of a verse, addressing people of the present time; thus they have to follow the present law and jurisdiction of the country of their residency;
+Such a statement at the beginning of a verse, addresses people of the present time; thus they must follow the present law and jurisdiction of the country of their residency;

 “O you who believed … did not believe”